 Prototype and Evaluation of the CoRAM Memory Architecture for FPGA-Based Computing.
 Eric S. Chung, Michael K. Papamichael, Gabriel Weisz, James C. Hoe and Ken Mai.

 ACM International Symposium on Field-Programmable Gate Arrays (FPGA 2012) , February 2012, Monterey, CA.

 #8,326,653; Method and apparatus for analyzing patient medical records; Gottlieb, Gottlieb, & Weisz.
 December 4, 2012

 - I was a Grand Awards Judge in the Computer Science category at the 2012 Intel International Science and Engineering Fair.
-It was lots of fun - those kids created some very cool projects.

 - I built a Sous Vide cooker several years ago.
 Makes some of the best steak I've ever had.